Elastic Cloud and Elasticsearch

 4. In the Router Selector field, enter an expression that matches the router(s) you want to apply the flow.
 To select a specific router, use a name selector, for example, name = my-axorouter-hostname.

 5. Select the Destination where you want to send your data.
-If you don’t have any destination configured, see Destinations.
+If you don’t have any destination configured, you can select + Add in the destination section to create a new destination now.
+For details on the different destinations, see Destinations.

 AxoRouter as destination